HarrisonHall/hachha.dev/content/pages/blog/articles/site_launch_design/site_launch_design.md

 }
 ```

-The entire project is designed to compile into a single binary- content
+The entire project is designed to compile into a single binary-- content
 included.
 The CLI provided allows for specifying things like the port, certs,
 logging, cacheing, etc.